 - Malic Acid is a substance found in many fruits, with especially high levels in apples.
 It is involved in the production of energy in the body.
 When malic acid levels are low, the body turns to less efficient ways of making energy, and this causes lactic acid to accumulate.
 Lactic acid causes muscle pain and fatigue.
 Supplementation with a combination of magnesium orotate and malic acid is especially effective.

 - Increasing Nitric Oxide Levels.
-Researchers from Washington State University were successful in decreasing fibromyalgia pain by increasing the production of nitric oxide (NO) from endothelial cells.
+Researchers from Washington State University were successful in decreasing Fibromyalgia pain by increasing nitric oxide production (NO) from endothelial cells.
 NO delivers nutrients to muscles by dilating blood vessels.
-Patients with fibromyalgia have low levels of nitric oxide.
+Patients with Fibromyalgia have low levels of nitric oxide.
 This deprives their muscles of oxygen-rich blood and nutrients.
-Eventually, harmful toxins build-up and cause debilitating pain.
-Supplements found to increase nitric oxide are pomegranate extract, cocoa polyphenols and Super-Oxide Dismutase (SOD).
+Eventually, harmful toxins build up and cause debilitating pain.
+Supplements found to increase nitric oxide are pomegranate extract, cocoa polyphenols, and Super-Oxide Dismutase (SOD).

-- Coenzyme Q10 and Ginkgo Biloba combined shows great promise.
+- Coenzyme Q10 and Ginkgo Biloba combined show great promise.
 One study found that 64% of subjects experienced significant relief from symptoms after taking these supplements together.

-- Acylcarnitine is a substance that is important to energy production as well.
+- Acetyl L-Carnitine is a substance that is important to energy production as well.
 Many fibromyalgia patients are deficient in this.
 Supplementation of 500-1000 mg. daily for 12 weeks has proven useful.

-- Oregano Oil can help to address SIBO which is small intestinal bacteria overgrowth.
+- Oregano Oil can help to address SIBO, which stands for small intestinal bacteria overgrowth.
 SIBO leads to systemic overproduction and absorption of toxins that impair brain/nerve and muscle mitochondrial functions.
-Bacterial overgrowth produces Dlactic acid which is a neurotoxin as well as a metabolic poison in abnormal amounts.
-It can cause fatigue, muscle pain and problems with cognition.
+Bacterial overgrowth produces D-lactic acid, a neurotoxin, and a metabolic poison in abnormal amounts.
+It can cause fatigue, muscle pain, and issues with cognition.
 Bacterial overgrowth can produce hydrogen sulfide.
-Hydrogen sulfide is also a neurotoxin / metabolic poison and can also cause fatigue, muscle pain and dyscognition.
+Hydrogen sulfide is also a neurotoxin / metabolic poison and can also cause fatigue, muscle pain, and dyscognition.
 Bacterial overgrowth can produce tryptophanase.
-Tryptophanase digests tryptophan which is the main building block for serotonin and ultimately melatonin.
-The literature shows that “fibromyalgia patients have been shown to be low in tryptophan which means poor sleep and increases in pain, fatigue, carbohydrate cravings, and depression.
-Tryptophan depletion leads to melatonin deficiency which in turn leads to sleep disturbances, mitochondrial impairment and oxidative stress as well as muscle fatigue.”
+Tryptophanase digests tryptophan which is the main building block for serotonin and, ultimately, melatonin.
+The literature shows that “Fibromyalgia patients are low in tryptophan, which means poor sleep and increases in pain, fatigue, carbohydrate cravings, and depression.
+Tryptophan depletion leads to melatonin deficiency which in turn leads to sleep disturbances, mitochondrial impairment, and oxidative stress as well as muscle fatigue.”
 Migraine Headaches, Hypothyroidism and Fibromyalgia: Assessments and Therapeutic Approaches using Integrative Chiropractic, Naturopathic, Osteopathic and Functional Medicine by Dr. Alex Vasquez.

 - Ginger acts as an anti-inflammatory agent and helps with muscle and joint pain.
-Researchers have also discovered that ginger may stymie the growth of “Substance P,” which is a pain mediator found at elevated levels in many patients.
+Researchers have also discovered that one of the most important health benefits of ginger is that it can stymie the growth of “Substance P,” a pain mediator found at elevated levels in many patients.